Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 Logistic Regression
 ^^^^^^^^^^^^^^^^^^^
-Here's an example for Logistic regression
+Here's an example for logistic regression

 .. code-block:: python